milesbowles/Train-Scheduler/README.md

 # Train Scheduler

-Looking for a way to keep track of your busy train schedule?

-This site will allow you to keep track of your train schedule.
+Keep track of your busy train schedule.
 Add trains and monitor the time until they arrive.
 Don't worry about losing your schedule, everything is backed up with Firebase's realtime database.

 ## Built with